Animal Reproductive Structures and Functions

 • LH and FSH levels fall immediately after ovulation, and the level of estrogen decreases when the extra follicles degenerate.

-• It takes about seven days for an egg to travel through through the oviduct from the ovary to the uterus, and it must be fertilized while in the oviduct.
+• It takes about seven days for an egg to travel through the oviduct from the ovary to the uterus, and it must be fertilized while in the oviduct.
 If the egg is fertilized, it will complete meiosis II, producing a single mature (and fertilized) egg.

 Luteal phase: Following ovulation, the ovarian cycle enters its luteal phase, named for the fact that the dominant feature is the corpus luteum, the structure the remains from the ruptured follicle.